 When it comes to appearance, Cedar will look better than most pressure-treated wood.
 Due to the treatment process, pressure-treated lumber may look less natural.
 While many manufacturers use various methods to make them look better, results are often inconsistent.

-As mentioned, pressure-treated wood is not the safest due to its chemical treatment.
+As mentioned, pressure-treated (PT) wood is not the safest due to its chemical treatment.
 But that’s not all.
 They can also be dangerous to the environment when processed improperly.
 For instance, disposal is one of the main concerns of PT wood.
 It’s not recyclable or reusable.
-Unlike Cedar or other non-treated lumber, you can’t burn it or see it.
-Doing so releases the chemicals in the atmosphere, which can be highly toxic.
+Unlike Cedar or other non-treated timber, you can’t burn it or see it.
+Doing so releases chemicals into the atmosphere, which can be highly toxic.

 For homeowners on a budget, pressure-treated wood is better when it comes to costs.
 However, when it comes to overall performance, Cedar is the better option.
 It’s beautiful and sustainable.
 While it requires more care and maintenance, it is long-lasting and durable.

 Aside from Cedar and Pressure-treated wood, there are other options that you can choose.
 For wood decking, you can opt for hardwoods such as oak, Ipe, and teak.
 While they are more expensive than softwoods, they are more durable, long-lasting, and require little maintenance.